bjorns/json2xlsx/README.md

 In this case each line in the file in well formed but the file as a whole is not.
 For this case use the --lines parameter.

+## Key Column

+Key column allows you to pick what json field is placed in the A column in the resulting spreadsheet.
+Use the json key as a parameter

+    $ json2xlsx --key email data.json